Three questions to tell if your strategy is broken

 The ultimate objectives of the organisation can have a really profound effect on what you decide to measure.

-2. If you ask a two or more senior people in your business what the corporate strategy is, do you get the same answer?
+2. If you ask two or more senior people in your business what the corporate strategy is, do you get the same answer?

-3. If your strategy is defined, is it clear what results are implied throughout strategy?
-For example “our strategy addresses: climate change" - what does this really mean?
+3. If your strategy is defined, is it clear what results are implied throughout the strategy?
+For example “our strategy addresses: climate change” – what does this really mean?

-If the answers to questions one or three are “no" or you get significantly different answers to question two, you have some more work to do on your strategy.
+If the answers to questions one or three are “no”, or you get significantly different answers to question two, you have some more work to do on your strategy.

 Leave a Comment